h8d13/Mac-G5-2005-Restore/README.md

 ---

-Testing new NVME drive, made sure it was empty and MBR/DOS.

-sudo fdisk /dev/nvme0n1
-then n, then p
-then enter, enter.
-w to write changes.

-Simply have to mount it now.

-Remade the dd test ```dd if=/dev/zero of=./testfile bs=1G count=10 oflag=direct```

-But made it much longer using the count=10.
-And got around 800mb/s.

----

 Don't forget to change the root password :)
 How fienix works is by giving you a limited profile and keeping the root clean.